 Description

-Paganism is rooted in experiential understanding and pluralism as opposed to logic, objective truth, and authority.
+Paganism is rooted in experiential understanding and pluralism.
 At face value, these seem like pleasant ideas, but as Lao Tzu says, “the truth is not always beautiful, nor beautiful words the truth.”
 I will discuss the two general frameworks for spiritual discernment and critique the pagan method.

 Two Frameworks